Caves de Rauzan Visit

 Emperor Napoleon III sought to showcase Bordeaux wines, which had already gained fame in the Middle Ages due to the marriage of Henry Plantagenet and Eleanor of Aquitaine, whose union had opened the Bordeaux region to the English market and eventually the world.

 So, the Emperor requested that the French wine merchants (known as négociants) create a list of the best Bordeaux wines.
-The wine négociants ranked Bordeaux wines based on the reputation of each château and their trading prices, which were directly tied to the quality of the wines produced by each château at that time.
+The wine négociants ranked Bordeaux wines based on each château’s reputation and trading prices, which were directly tied to the quality of the wines produced by each château at that time.

 Château Batailley, Pauillac AOC wine cellar